 Type of Case

 The personal injury case you have will also impact the settlement amount.
-For example, cases involving defective products or medical malpractice can be more complex and may take longer to resolve.
+For example, cases involving multiple vehicles or commercial trucks can be more complex and may take longer to resolve.

 If you have been injured in an accident, it is important to speak with an experienced personal injury attorney to discuss your case and learn more about the damages you may be entitled to recover.